Event-sourced game implementation example – Part 2/3: Building web application

 GameController that handles user inputs when the game is running:

 It also listens to game events to update the view accordingly.
 When the game is finished the “Play Again” button is visible which, upon clicking, redirects the user back to the “create” view.

 You can find all the related views in index.scala.html file.

 That’s it for the 2nd part.
 Our game is ready :)

 We can now consume events from RabbitMQ and send commands to our backend server.
-Both functionalities are seamlessly integrated in our modest interface and the distincion is invisible for the user.
+Both functionalities are seamlessly integrated into our modest interface and the distinction is invisible to the user.
 But the fun is not over yet.
-In the 3rd part we’ll see how easy it is to grab some statistics from the games played and expose collected data.
+In the 3rd part, we’ll see how easy it is to grab some statistics from the games played and expose collected data.

-As usual, full source code is available on GitHub.
+As usual, the full source code is available on GitHub.

 - Event-sourced game implementation example – Part 1/3: It’s time to play

 - Event-sourced game implementation example – Part 3/3: Grabbing some data – statistics service